palaszwaldemar/Chess-gdx/README.md

 You can download the JDK from [Oracle's website](https://www.oracle.com/pl/java/technologies/downloads/) or use your system's package manager.
 ### Download
 You can download the latest release from the [Release page](https://github.com/palaszwaldemar/Chess-gdx/releases).

+## Running the Game
+1. Ensure you have Java installed and set up correctly.
+You can check this by runnig the following command in your terminal or command prompt: